Frequently Asked Questions

-The i3forum, established in 2007, is an organization of the International Telecommunications ecosystem that brings together all stakeholders (International Carriers, Vendors, Enterprise Service Providers etc…) in order to help define best practices, promote and foster adoption of Industry transformation.
-It encourages innovation and competition and its work is made public.
+The i3forum, established in 2007, is an organization of the International Telecommunications ecosystem that brings together all stakeholders (International Carriers, Vendors, Enterprise Service Providers etc…) to facilitate industry collaboration.
+The i3forum’s mission includes; defining best practices, enabling and fostering Industry transformation, creating recommendations, solutions, and awareness to issues impacting the industry.
+The i3forum encourages innovation, supports competition, and its work is made public.

 2. What benefit does i3forum bring to the marketplace?

 We are laying the foundations for industry transformation and shaping the essential building blocks that we must share in order for our businesses to thrive.
 In our world, innovation demands collaboration.
 The i3forum’s initial focus on expediting the international telecommunication’s industry transition to IP has subsequently been broadened.
 Its mission now is to act as an enabler and a catalyst for industry transformation.
 The i3forum is a not-for-profit, membership funded forum.
 It is not a standardization body.
 It works closely with other Industry organizations, avoiding duplication of work and focusing on actionable practical recommendations and solutions for the Int’l Carriers industry.
 The i3forum’s approach is open, simple and pragmatic.

 3. What are the core i3forum deliverables?

 - Represent : the views of the International Carrier Ecosystem

 - Bring together : focus on topics that require joint work and collaboration across the Ecosystem

 - Transform : enable and facilitate the role of carriers in the timely emergence of new ecosystems, and new technical, operational and commercial models